-Table 1 Key Auditor R emuneration Disclosure Requirements: Authority Requirements prepare GPFS under GPFS-SDS Corporations Act 2001 - Section 300(11B)(a) and (11C) Applicable to listed companies "Listed companiesnon-audit and auditor independence (11B) The [annual directors'] report for a listed company must also include the following in relation to each auditor: (a) details of the amounts paid or payable to the auditor for non-audit services provided, during the year, by the auditor (or by another person or firm on the auditor's behalf); (11C) For the purposes of paragraph (11B)(a), the details of amounts paid or payable to an auditor for non-audit services provided, during the year, by the auditor (or by another person or firm on the auditor's behalf) are: (a) the name of the auditor; and (b) the dollar amount that: (i) the listed company; or (ii) if consolidated financial statements are required - any entity that is part of the consolidated entity; paid, or is liable to pay, for each of those non-audit services."19
+Table 1 Key Auditor R emuneration Disclosure Requirements: Authority Requirements not required to disclose information about auditor remuneration) AASB 1060 (paragraphs 98 and 99) Applicable to for-profit and not-for-profit Tier 2 entities that prepare GPFS under GPFS-SDS "Audit Fees 98 An entity shall disclose fees to each auditor or reviewer, including any network firm, separately for: (a) the audit or review of the financial statements; and (b) all other services performed during the reporting period.
+99 An entity shall describe the nature of other services."
+Corporations Act 2001 - Section 300(11B)(a) and (11C) Applicable to listed companies "Listed companiesnon-audit and auditor independence (11B) The [annual directors'] report for a listed company must also include the following in relation to each auditor: (a) details of the amounts paid or payable to the auditor for non-audit services provided, during the year, by the auditor (or by another person or firm on the auditor's behalf); (11C) For the purposes of paragraph (11B)(a), the details of amounts paid or payable to an auditor for non-audit services provided, during the year, by the auditor (or by another person or firm on the auditor's behalf) are: (a) the name of the auditor; and (b) the dollar amount that: (i) the listed company; or (ii) if consolidated financial statements are required - any entity that is part of the consolidated entity; paid, or is liable to pay, for each of those non-audit services."